CMU-SAFARI/COVIDHunter/src/README.md

 6. [An Example of COVIDHunter Simulation Output](#output)

 ## :white_check_mark: COVIDHunter Version 2 (June 2021)
-- Compatable with COVIDHunter version 1
+- Compatible with COVIDHunter version 1
   - The reproduction number, R.
   - The number of infected persons.
   - The number of hospitalized persons.